MohamedAmineBoufares/harrpy-poter-books/README.md

 > [!NOTE]
 > No pagination is required, you can display all the books at once.
 >
-> The design may be different from the demo, but the information should be displayed in a user-friendly way.
+> The design may not be pixel-perfect, but the information should be displayed in a user-friendly way.
 >
 > Responsive design is **REQUIRED**.